wfjm/w11/doc/README_buildsystem_ISE.md

   simulation engine throttles to snails speed.
 - ISim does not support VHPI (interfacing of external C routines to VHDL).
-  Since VHPI is used in the rlink simulation all system test benches with an rlink interface, thus most, will only run with ghdl and not with ISim.
+  Since VHPI is used in the rlink simulation all system test benches with an rlink interface, thus most, will only run with GHDL and not with ISim.

 ### <a id="buildfpga">Building FPGA bit files</a>